 However, for long-term results, many healthcare professionals recommend surgery.
 Fortunately, for people with issues such as a deviated septum, the procedure used to correct the problem is usually non-invasive.
 In fact, most procedures do not require any skin incisions at all and can be performed directly though the nasal passages.

 If you are interested in surgery for nose issues, whether cosmetic or medical, it is important to talk with a surgeon who specializes in these procedures.
-ENT (ear, nose and throat) surgeons and Plastic surgeons can assist you in learning more about cosmetic nose surgeries and will help you to determine whether surgery is necessary to alleviate breathing problems or other health problems that stem from structural problems in or around your nasal cavities.
+ENT (ear, nose and throat) surgeons can assist you in learning more about cosmetic nose surgeries and will help you to determine whether surgery is necessary to alleviate breathing problems or other health problems that stem from structural problems in or around your nasal cavities.